Wermom Health2026-05-26

 Editorial process

-Every clinical article passes through: drafted by Wermom editorial → reviewed by relevant specialty advisor → revisions → published with advisor name visible.
-Re-review at 12 months or on guideline update.
+Every clinical article passes through: drafted by Wermom editorial → evidence-checked against AAP, NHS, ACOG, and CDC guidance → revisions → published.
+When a named clinician has personally reviewed a specific article, their real name and credentials appear on that article — and only there.
+Re-checked at 12 months or on guideline update.

 One detail that surprises many parents: individual variation within 'normal' is much wider than the parenting internet suggests.
 Two healthy babies in the same nursery can hit the same milestone 6 weeks apart, and both are entirely on track.
 The viral content optimizes for engagement, not accuracy.